 One way this has been possible is because we do not have a factory to make the parts.
 In Bangalore, it is possible to find small scale machine tool operators who will make the parts we need.
 The part that need the greatest precision – the tetrahedral frame for the four capsules, is printed in a new high strength nylon, in a factory in the Netherlands.

 Calibration of the microphones has also become easier, thanks to techniques that rely on quasi-anechoic methods.
 You need a high quality calibration standard, but do not require an anechoic chamber any more.

 Precise calibration is the real secret of Brahma microphone quality.
 The process creates four virtual microphones of B format.
 It also aligns the frequency response of these four virtual microphones with the high quality measurement microphone used as reference.

 Calibration method for Brahma microphones was developed in collaboration with Prof Angelo Farina and his team at the University of Parma.
-He has measured the prototypes at an anechoic chamber before developing the processes I am using, and has compared the results.
+He has measured the prototypes at an anechoic chamber before developing the processes we are using, and has compared the results.
 This is an ongoing collaboration and future designs will also be submitted to Parma for evaluation.